-Or: what’s so bad about traveling together with 3,000 other tourists, and is there an alternative? (the answer is YES).
+Or: what’s so bad about traveling together with 3,000 other tourists, and is there any other choice? (the answer is YES).

 Cruising in Alaska

 As you may have heard, Alaska is an ideal destination for cruises.
-Most cruises start in Vancouver, travel along the western coast of British Columbia and through the Inside Passage, and end a week later in South central Alaska, in Whittier (an hour south of Anchorage) or Seward (two and a half hours south).
+The classic route starts in Vancouver, meanders along the western coast of British Columbia and through the Inside Passage, and end a week later in South central Alaska, in Whittier (an hour south of Anchorage) or Seward (two and a half hours south).

 So what’s the problem?

 Does this mean you should drop the Alaskan cruise idea?
 Absolutely not.
-A few Alaskan companies operate small-ship cruises, and I believe this is one of the best ways to properly see Alaska.
+A few companies operate small-ship cruises in Alaska, and this is one of the best ways to properly see Alaska’s real nature.

-Even in terms of quality (rooms, food, etc.), the small ships are equal to the big ones.
-The big ships may have the upper hand in terms of entertainment choices on board, but it’s an entirely different genre of travel, as you may have realized.
-Unlike big cruises, small ships do not stop in towns along the way, but in small quiet bays, where you can go on guided trips by foot or kayak.
-Price-wise, this is usually more expensive than a big-ship cruise, but there are no surprises – no fees for shore excursions, and everything is included in the ticket price.
+Unlike big cruises, port of calls play a much smaller role in small ship cruises.
+The Small boats often anchor in wild sheltered bays, where passengers go on guided trips by foot or kayak.
+Price-wise, this is usually more expensive than a big-ship cruise, but there are no surprises – no fees for shore excursions, and in most cases everything is included in the ticket price.

 What do we offer?

-We mostly work with a company called Un-Cruise, and judging by the mane you can guess that they have a slightly different approach to the whole cruise idea.
-You can get an idea about them through the video above and if you would like more information, call us!
-We would love to work with you and go over your options (price-wise, booking through us will be the same price and sometimes even cheaper than the prices offered on their website).
+Our main small ship cruise partner is Un-Cruise ; these guys have been in business for a long time, they operate a varied fleet and they know Alaska very well.
+If you would like more information, call us!
+We would love to work with you and go over your options (price-wise, booking through us will be the same price comparing to the prices offered on their website).

-Additionally, we work with a number of small yacht operators (4-6 passengers), that offer a unique experience and an amazing way of seeing Alaska, especially as family trips.
+Additionally, we work with a number of small yacht operators (4-6 passengers) who can offer a unique experience and an amazing way of seeing Alaska, especially as family trips.
 As with the above, if you are interested, contact us and we would be happy to help.